maximskorik/training-material/topics/metabolomics/tutorials/molecular-networking/tutorial.md

 >    {: .comment}
 >
 {: .hands_on}

+> <details-title> Overview of the spectral similarity scores </details-title>
+>
+> But to describe more details, it is possible to use the detail boxes which are expandable
+>
+{: .details}

 ***TODO***: *Consider adding a question to test the learners understanding of the previous exercise*